From early times, various objects or devices have been used for divination, or for communication with spirits and ancestors.

-Divination and spirit communication involving various forms of automatic writing have been used for millennia in many cultures and have their origins in ancient shamanic and magical practices.
+Divination and spirit communication involving various forms of motor automatism have been used for millennia in many cultures and have their origins in ancient shamanic and magical practices.

 A Roman augur divining letters using a chicken and corn, c.100 BCE